dleewo/kubernetes-the-hard-way-bare-metal/docs/13-smoke-test.md

+> This is almost an identical copy of Kelsey Hightower's [Smoke Test](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/13-smoke-test.md) document.
+The main changes are to the IP addresses and hostname when generating the certificates

 # Smoke Test

 In this lab you will complete a series of tasks to ensure your Kubernetes cluster is functioning correctly.